Position

 • Cons:

-• Physical demands: The job can be physically demanding, requiring long hours of standing or working in awkward positions.
+• Physical demands: The job can be physically demanding, requiring bending, lifting, and standing for long periods.

 What is the job outlook for a Repair Specialist?